scevangelista/ti-helpdesk/README.md

 ##
-### How to Run
+### How to Run :electric_plug:

 **Requirements**
-- Node v16
-- Mysql Server
+- Docker and docker-compose

-**Comands to run:**
+**Instructions to run:**
-- First, in backend alter the .env.example to .env and inform values of your setup.
+- First, clone the repository and in backend folder move the .env.example to .env and inform values of your setup

 ```
 $cd backend